 The term “irreconcilable differences” relates to ending a marriage in no-fault states or when the court will not consider whether either party is at fault for the dissolution of the marriage.
 One or both spouses can use this as the reason for wanting a divorce.
 The court generally accepts this as a legitimate reason for ending the marriage.

 Another legitimate ground for divorce is permanent legal incapacity.
 To successfully establish this ground, the petitioning spouse must prove the condition of the other spouse, typically in the form of testimony by a medical or psychiatric professional.
 The individual with the incapacity must also be incapacitated at the time the other spouse files the petition for the dissolution of marriage.

 Grounds for Annulment

-In California, there are specific requirements for getting an annulment to end a marriage.
-They include the following:
+In California, there are specific requirements for getting an annulment to void a marriage.
+They include but are not limited to the following: